CrunchyData/postgres-operator/docs/content/Configuration/pgo-yaml-configuration.md

 |Audit                 |boolean, if set to true will cause each apiserver call to be logged with an *audit* marking
 |ConfigMapWorkerCount  | The number of workers created for the worker queue within the ConfigMap controller (defaults to 2)
 |ControllerGroupRefreshInterval  | The refresh interval for any per-namespace controller with a refresh interval (defaults to 60 seconds)
+|DisableReconcileRBAC  | Whether or not to disable RBAC reconciliation in targeted namespaces (defaults to `false`)
 |NamespaceRefreshInterval        | The refresh interval for the namespace controller (defaults to 60 seconds)
 |NamespaceWorkerCount  | The number of workers created for the worker queue within the Namespace controller (defaults to 2)
 |PgclusterWorkerCount  | The number of workers created for the worker queue within the PGCluster controller (defaults to 1)